 As I mentioned earlier, the electricity sector is not exactly a shining example in terms of compliance.
 Measurement Canada reports that the compliance rate in the electricity sector is 74 per cent, even though the inspections are carried out by authorized service providers.

-I would like of guarantee that resources be made available to Measurement Canada to ensure that the laws and regulations of this bill are enforced.
+I would like a guarantee that resources be made available to Measurement Canada to ensure that the laws and regulations of this bill are enforced.
 When Measurement Canada appeared before the committee, one of the things they made known was that they do need more resources.